koii-network/docs/develop/introduction/intro.md

 sidebar_label: Why Koii Tasks
 ---

 Koii is a distributed cloud platform that offers cost reduction and enhanced reliability.
-It achieves this by utilizing a network of computers known as "nodes."
+This is achieved by utilizing a network of computers known as "nodes."

+## Reduced costs

+Unlike traditional cloud systems, Koii operates on a **compute** payment model rather than a **device** payment model.
+This means that you only pay for the work output needed.
+This approach lowers the overall operational costs.

 ## Higher reliability

 The key to the system's reliability lies in the participation of multiple nodes.
 If a node leaves the system, another node promptly takes its place, ensuring continuous functionality.

-## Reduced costs

-Unlike traditional cloud systems, Koii operates on a "compute" payment model rather than a "device" payment model.
-This approach lowers the overall operational costs.

 ## Nodes and Tasks

-Within the Koii ecosystem, task nodes actively engage in the system as they receive incentives for running applications, referred to as Koii Tasks.

-In the following section, you will learn how to create a simple Koii Task that runs on this distributed network.
+**Nodes** are devices (usually personal computers) that make up this distributed cloud.
+You can build applications called **Tasks** that will run on these nodes.